marijamacek/wcr_diplomski/README.md

 **Robotics Development with NVIDIA Isaac Sim, Isaac Lab, and ROS 2 Humble**

-This project leverages NVIDIA Isaac Sim and Isaac Lab for robotics simulation and development in the context of the 4WIS4WID WCR diploma project.
+This project leverages NVIDIA Isaac Sim and Isaac Lab for robotics simulation and development in the context of the 4WIS4WID WCR project.

 ---